Kinesiology Taping for the Canine The Basics: Part 1

 How it works....

-Applying an elastic tape on the skin creates a lifting effect, decompressing the subcutaneous layers beneath the tape.
+Applying an elastic tape on the skin creates a lifting effect, decompressing the subcutaneous layers beneath the tape.p.11 -

 Gate Control Theory of Pain